MahjongPantheon/Yggdrasil/README.md

 # How to run

+Note: on some linux distos almost every docker-related command should be run as root.

 1. `make container`
 2. `make run`
 3. Wait 30-60 sec while postgresql inside container is configuring